tigranmt/qsortp/README.md

 2) Every chuck(sub array) is sorted using original quick sort algoritm implementation, or std:sort.

-3) Every, at this point, sorted couple of subarrays is merged/reduced into single soted array till merged/reduced  everything to the one single array.
+3) Every, at this point, sorted couple of subarrays is merged/reduced into single soted array till everything is merged/reduced to the one, single array.